bonitasoft/bonita-continuous-delivery-doc/md/livingapp_build.md

-# Building a Living Application repository
+# How to build a Living Application repository

 This tutorial describes how to build a Bonita Living Application repository from the command line using BCD.